 Alameda County DA Pamela Price concedes after recall passes

-OAKLAND, Calif. - Alameda County District Attorney Pamela Price conceded Monday after an overwhelming majority of voters supported her ousting.
+OAKLAND, Calif. - Alameda County District Attorney Pamela Price conceded Monday after election results indicated more than 63% of voters supported the recall effort.

-"The voters have spoken, and while the outcome is not what we hoped for, I respect their decision," Price said in an email to her supporters.
+"The voters have spoken, and while the outcome is not what we hoped for, I respect their decision," Price said at a news conference Monday in downtown Oakland, surrounded by dozens of her supporters.
 "In November 2022, Alameda County took a huge step forward toward a better criminal-legal system.
 Since taking office in January 2023, I fought to bring change to a broken system."

 In 2022, Price won on a post-George Floyd platform, promising not to overcharge or overcriminalize defendants, especially Black and brown youth.